thegameofcode/hero/README.md

 ####QTO (Queue Transfer Object)

 Provides abstraction about the asynchronous start connections.
+Helps to send and drain messages.

 ####Worker